martinsolent/COM726_support/docs/week_5.md

 *What outcome would you like to achieve?*

-This week Dr. Kashif Talpur is offering guidance on the types of project topics you could pursue for Dissertation COM726.
+This week [Dr. Kashif Talpur](https://www.solent.ac.uk/staff/academic/kashif-talpur) who will be the module leader for COM726 (Sept 23 - Jan 24) is offering guidance on the types of project topics you could pursue for Dissertation COM726.

 We will also be showing you some examples of previous projects undertaken on this module.